 Employees in the Group's PRC subsidiaries are required to participate in a defined contribution retirement scheme administrated and operated by the local municipal government.
-The Group's PRC subsidiaries contribute 13% of the minimum wage used for payment of basic pension insurance as agreed by local government to fund the retirement benefits of the employees.
+The Group's PRC subsidiaries contribute 14% of the wages of the employees to fund the retirement benefits of the employees.